The Sims 3 expansion packs: Reception

 Early reception of World Adventures was positive, earning a Metacritic rating of 81.

 GamePro argued the pack's only bad feature was being able to make players lose several hours in the addictive gameplay.
 IGN's Steve Butts criticized the adventure-based gameplay and the difficulty of having family vacations, however, he concluded, "I hope World Adventures sets the pattern for future Sims expansions."

 World Adventures was listed as seventh in a list of the top ten selling PC games (expansion pack) of 2009, according to NPD sales charts.
 The Sims 3 was listed as the highest selling game of 2009.

 Ambitions

 The Sims 3: Ambitions is the second expansion pack for The Sims 3, released in North America on June 1, 2010.
 Ambitions introduces new professions that can be actively controlled by the player, unlike the careers in the base game.
 A variety of new skills are also added alongside the ability to register as self employed for skills.
 The expansion also added a new world, Twinbrook.
+A separate standalone version was also developed for mobile devices.

 Gameplay

-Professions are the main focus of Ambitions, and allows players to be more interactive with a Sim's job.
-The new careers are: